pypa/packaging.python.org/source/tutorials/managing-dependencies.rst

 ``pipenv install -e <relative-path-to-source-directory>`` (e.g.
 ``pipenv install -e .`` or ``pipenv install -e src``).

-If you find the particular approach to managing application dependencies described in this tutorial isn't working well for you or your use case, you may want to explore these other tools and techniques to see if one of them is a better fit:
+If you find this particular approach to managing application dependencies isn't working well for you or your use case, you may want to explore these other tools and techniques to see if one of them is a better fit:

 * `pip-tools <https://github.com/jazzband/pip-tools>`_ to build your own custom workflow from lower level pieces like ``pip-compile`` and ``pip-sync``